 -quantile Student is a number which conforms to , where Fn - Student-t cumulative distribution function.

-Inverse cumulative distribution function (quantile function) doesn't have simple form, commonly we use pre-calculated values from the tables published by Gosset and other researchers.
+Inverse cumulative distribution function (quantile function) doesn't have a simple form; commonly, we use pre-calculated values from the tables published by Gosset and other researchers.

-The following calculator approximates quantile function value with aid of jStat statistics package:
+The following calculator approximates quantile function value with the aid of the jStat statistics package: